jlink/property-based-testing/pbt-java/src/test/java/pbt/hwayne/can_afford.md

   singleCosts: [1]
 ```

-Having done this kind of summing a few times I'm quite confident
+Having done this kind of summing up a few times in my career, I'm quite confident
-getting the basics right in one try:
+to get the basics right in one try:

 ```java
 class Bill...